 In subjects with normal renal function, meropenem's elimination half-life is approximately 1 hour.
 Plasma protein binding of meropenem is approximately 2%.

 Approximately 70% of the administered dose is recovered as unchanged meropenem in the urine over 12 hours, after which little further urinary excretion is detectable.
 Urinary concentrations of meropenem in excess of 10 μg/ml are maintained for up to 5 hours after the administration of a 500 mg dose.
 No accumulation of meropenem in plasma or urine was observed with regimens using 500 mg administered every 8 hours or 1 g administered every 6 hours in volunteers with normal renal function.

 The only metabolite of meropenem is microbiologically inactive.

 Meropenem penetrates well into most body fluids and tissues including cerebrospinal fluid of patients with bacterial meningitis, achieving concentrations in excess of those required to inhibit most bacteria.

-Studies in children have shown that the pharmacokinetics of MONEM in children are similar to those in adults.
+Studies in children have shown that the pharmacokinetics of MONEM 500 mg and 1 g POWDER FOR INJECTION in children are similar to those in adults.